 Where the investigation is concluded with a resolution that corrects the issue that resulted in the error code, the Device will become a candidate for migration.

 Where the investigation concludes that the issue cannot be resolved, the Device will no longer be considered eligible for migration on the basis that there is a technical issue impacting the functionality of the Device.
+In these instances, the Responsible Supplier will be informed through business as usual discussions, to allow them to determine next steps.

 Failure during Command Preparation